Sardhendu/PropertyClassification/README.md

     </div>
     <div class="twoColumn">
          <p>
-            Convnet model is trained with Overlayed Images i.e. The idea here is expicitely provide the model with the knowledge of house and land.
+            Convnet model is trained with Overlayed Images i.e. The idea here is to expicitely provide the model with the knowledge of house and land.
 The roof top of the houses are colored red.
 This allows the model to learn very quickly in few steps.
 Our experiment shows that the model was able to learn a good distinction in just 2-3 steps.
 We use a simple Conv-net architecture becasue now due to the colors the model no longer needs a deep architecture to learn simple features.
-We havent tried, but judging be the overlayed pictures we think even a simple could do a descent job classifying the image.<br><br><b>Challange</b>: The building boundaries required to create overlayed images are collected from <b>Open Street map</b>.
+We havent tried, but judging by the overlayed pictures we think even a simple model could do a descent job classifying the image.<br><br><b>Challange</b>: The building boundaries required to create overlayed images are collected from <b>Open Street map</b>.
 These may not be updated as frequently as Google maps.
-Moreover, getting building boundaries for all location may not be feasible.
+Moreover, getting building boundaries for all the location may not be feasible.
 One way to generate colored image given an satellite view is to use <b>Fully Convolutional Networks for semantic segmenting</b>[TODO]. <br>
          </p>
     </div>